 MANAGEMENT [CH022ECO09-January Intake] [CH023ECO09- June Intake]

-The programme aims to prepare students to participate as highly competent professionals in the financial sector of the economy.
-To the programme is comprised of a range of modules which include studies in economic principles of finance, analysis and interpretation of financial statements, statistical methods in finance, equity valuation, futures and derivatives, fixed income securities, portfolio management and securities legislation.
+The Honours programme aims to prepare students to participate as highly competent professionals in the financial sector of the economy.
+To this purpose the programme is comprised of a range of modules which include studies in economic principles of finance‚ analysis and interpretation of financial statements‚ statistical methods in finance‚ equity valuation‚ futures and derivatives‚ fixed income securities‚ portfolio management and securities legislation.

-The structure is such that the graduate should be able to financial situations at an executive level; to advanced quantitative methods to make financial decisions based on financial forecasts to interact between different professions to form financial strategies.
+The programme is structured such that the graduate should be able to analyse financial situations at an executive level; to manage financial portfolios; to utilise advanced quantitative methods to make financial decisions based on financial forecasts; and to interact between different professions to form financial strategies.

 Duration: This is a 12 to 18- month programme with intakes in January and June.

 Prescribed curriculum/ structure: The curriculum consists of eight courses (14 NQF credits each) and an Honours research report (30 NQF credits).
 A total of 142 credits must be obtained.
 Each course is modularised for 4-6 weeks, with classes presented after hours.
 The Honours research report (ECO4106F/ECO4106Z) is restricted to between 8,000 and 10,000 words and is generally commenced once the coursework has been completed.
 Exemption from this requirement to enable students to complete the programme requirements within 12 months is at the discretion of the convener.

 All courses listed below are compulsory.

 Modelling and Statistics Module

 ECO4109Z/ ECO4129Z Accounting for Portfolio Managers